TRiley1/TRiley1/README.md

 My journey involves translating creativity into code, with projects spanning Python's flexibility, Java's solidity, JavaScript's interactivity, and TypeScript's type safety.

+**🛠️ Currently Working On**

+I'm currently working on a web scraper that gathers articles related to my interests – from coding to sports.
+This is built with the intention of collecting the data that interests me in one personalised application.

 **🎮 Gaming and 🎬 Film**

 When not coding, I'm a passionate gamer, enjoying FIFA, Call of Duty, and Rocket League.
 Additionally, I'm a supporter of Manchester United and a Cinophile, with my favourite film, "Dodgeball," being a reminder that resilience conquers challenges.

 **📚 Let's Connect**